Skip to main content

 Heading

-body.Heading -> number
+body.Heading -> angle

 Gets the current heading of the body, in radians.
 If body is nullish or refers to an entity with no body, returns undefined.

-body.Heading = value
+body.Heading = angle

 Sets the current heading of the body, in radians.
 If body refers to an entity that does not yet have a body, a immovable body is first created, then assigned the new heading.
 If body is nullish, does nothing.